 - CSF/endolymphatic leak

-Although most cervical paragangliomas (e.g. carotid body tumours) are considered relatively radioresistant, base of skull paragangliomas are radiosensitive, and thus large inoperable tumours or tumours in elderly and frail patients are often treated with radiotherapy.
+Although most cervical paragangliomas (e.g. carotid body tumors) are considered relatively radioresistant, the base of skull paragangliomas are radiosensitive, and thus large inoperable tumors or tumors in elderly and frail patients are often treated with radiotherapy.

-Recurrence and local invasion is common, occurring in 40-50% of cases 3.
+Recurrence and local invasion are common, occurring in 40-50% of cases 3.
 Malignant transformation is less common, seen in 2-13% of cases 3.

 For a full list of differentials see the article on jugular fossa masses.
 General imaging differential considerations include:

 - indium-111 labeled octreotide negative 3